MohitAryal/Database-for-social-media/README.md

 ## Features

-- Fully async FastAPI backend
+- User and Post creation
-- PostgreSQL as primary data store (via Docker)
+- Commenting (with replies and likes)
-- Alembic for schema migrations
+- Likes and Saves on posts and comments
-- User creation
+- Categorized posts
-- Posts, nested comments, likes, saves, categories
+- Asynchronous PostgreSQL interaction with `asyncpg`
-- Docker + Docker Compose ready
+- Docker + Docker Compose setup
-- Feed endpoint for user-specific post curation
+- Controlled DB migrations via Alembic

 ------------------------------------------------------------------------------

 ## Tech Stack